USC vs. Oregon State NCAA Football Odds, Plays and Insights | September 25, 2021

 Oregon State Stats and Trends

-- Oregon State has two wins against the spread in three games this year.
+- So far this season Oregon State has two wins against the spread.

-- Oregon State's games this season have hit the over on one of three set point totals (33.3%).
+- Oregon State's games this year have hit the over on one of three set point totals (33.3%).

-- Oregon State is 2-0 against the spread and 2-0 overall in games when it puts up more than 21.0 points.
+- Oregon State is 2-0 against the spread and 2-0 overall when the team records more than 21.0 points.

 - The Beavers have three giveaways this season, while the Trojans have six takeaways .